travis-ci/docs-travis-ci-com/user/enterprise/troubleshooting-guide.md

 ####  Administrator initiates sync via CLI

-An administrator can also initiate a sync on behalf of a user via the `travis` CLI tool on the platform machine:
+An administrator can also initiate a sync on behalf of someone else via the `travis` CLI tool on the platform machine:

 > If `—logins=<GITHUB-LOGIN>` is not provided then this command will trigger a sync on every user.
 This could result in long runtimes and may impact production operations if you have a large number of total users on your Travis CI Enterprise instance.